Community action agency assistance programs in Illinois.

-Resources offered in Illinois by community action agencies listed below are extensive.
+The financial resources offered in Illinois by community action agencies listed below are extensive.
 Services range from helping low income families find a job to free government grant money that can help with paying bills in an emergency.
-Other programs can provide employment services, educational opportunities, and assistance to children.
+Other programs can provide employment services, educational opportunities, housing and assistance to children.
 Case managers from the community action agencies are committed to helping people improve their overall financial condition and achieve long term success.

 Dozens of centers are located across Illinois, and the main offices are listed below.
 The resources and financial programs or grants from IL community action agencies that are available at each center will vary, so you need to call in advance to learn how an agency may be able to help you or your family.

 Homebuyer Programs can provide financial assistance for paying closing costs and down payments.
 Aid is offered for people who are looking to buy their first home.
 Grants from your community action agency can also provide funds to repair and rehabilitate the property to bring it to proper living standards.
 Please note that the actual mortgage for the home still needs to be approved and financed through a bank or some type of financial institution.